+Fig. 17.
+Controller output signal and gate drive.

 Fig. 18.
-Experimental controller output signal and gate drive.

-Fig. 19.
-Output voltage ripple during steady-state closed-loop operation at $V{out} = 7 \text{ V}$, $V{in} = 5.2 \text{ V}$, and $R{LOAD} = 8 \Omega$.
+Output voltage ripple during steady-state closed-loop operation.
 One can see the 170 kHz ripple due to PWM on/off control.
 The 20 MHz "Hash" (undersampled) due to the 20 MHz switching operation when the converter is enabled can also be seen.
-Please note that the ripple waveforms contain ac components only.